t2age/webrtc-armv6/README.md

 **Here are the steps in more details:**

-1. Crosstool-NG - Create Your Own CrossCompiler x86-to-ARM
-1.1 armv6-rpizero-configuration-file
+The software Crosstool-NG can build a cross compiler for you, there is only a need to configure it with options that you want, or, just use a pre configured configuration file, like the one which is provided here (config-armv6zkRPIzero-V2).
-1.2 download and install Crosstool-NG
+Go to the software website, download and install it.
-1.3 run ./ct-ng menuconfig
-1.4 load the armv6-rpizero-configuration-file
-1.5 save the configuration as ".config" (the name of the file to save is: "dot"config)
+Then, copy the file "config-armv6zkRPIzero-V2" to the Crosstool-NG folder and rename it as ".config" (dot config).

+Run "./ct-ng build"

 2. NodeJS WebRTC Module Build from Source
 2.1 instructions already exists for armv7, armv8... this tutorial will cover how to do it for armv6...

-3. CMakelists.txt - add support to armv6 compilation
-3.1 Configura-webrtc.sh script
-3.2 Download all the compilation files
+To compile NodeJS-WRTC Module, you will follow the sames little steps described on the page, with 3 small changes:
+First, inside the directory node-webrtc you will find a file called "CMakeLists.txt", replace it with the one that is provided here.
+Just copy over it.
+Second, inside the directory node-webrtc/scripts you will find a file called "configure-webrtc.sh", replace it with the one that is provided here.
+Just copy over it.
-3.3 Copy the modifications to the appropriated locations 3.4 Point the compilation to the cross compiler that you have created in step 1, and invoke the compilation process and wait it to complete...
+Third, use the following command line to invoke the compilation process, pointing the process to use the cross compiler that you are providing:
+SKIP_DONWLOAD=true  TARGET_ARCH=armv6  ARM_TOOLS_PATH=/path/to/your/cross/compiler/folder  npm  install

 [Diagrams]
 a) a cross compilation diagram: x86 to arm